Phorklift/phorklift/README.md

-`h2tpd` is an HTTP server and proxy daemon, with clear, powerful and dynamic configuration.
+Phorklift is an HTTP server and proxy daemon, with clear, powerful and dynamic configuration.

 # Common Features